mwtelles/python-sonic-music/README.rst

 At the moment Python-Sonic works with Sonic Pi.
 It is planned, that it will work with Supercollider, too.

-If you like it, use it.
-If you have some suggestions, tell me (gkvoelkl@nelson-games.de).

 Installation
 ------------